Personal Loans

 How do unsecured personal loans compare to credit cards?

 Did you know that your credit card charges are actually loans?
 It’s true.
-They are another kind of unsecured loan since there is no collateral that the credit card company can take if you don’t pay your balance.
+They are another kind of unsecured loan since there is no typically collateral that the credit card company could take if you don’t pay your balance.

 However, there are several important differences between an unsecured personal loan and credit card charges.